Line baking sheet with a silpat mat or parchment.*

 Chop the chocolate finely and place in a bowl.
 Heat the eggnog until boiling and pour over chopped chocolate.
 Do not stir!
 Cover bowl with plastic wrap for 2 mins.
 Stir to emulsify ganache.
 Place in fridge to set.****

 Once dry, bake macarons in a 300°F oven until they stick a little bit to the pans.
 This can be anywhere from 10-20mins depending on your oven and how crowded the macarons are on the pan.

-Pipe ganache and marshmallow into the center, sandwich the cookies and twist together.
+Pipe ganache into the center, sandwich the cookies and twist together.